-Member Relevant Education and/or Experience Alan De'Ath Chairman Mr. De'Ath has over 30 years of progressive international financial, commercial, corporate and operational experience in the mining industry.
-Mr. De'Ath has been the CEO and the CFO of public companies responsible for the oversight of financial reporting and he is a fellow of the Chartered Institute of Management Accountants (UK) and a Chartered Global Management Accountant.
+Member Relevant Education and/or Experience Chairman Mr. De'Ath has over 40 years of international financial, marketing, corporate and operational experience as a senior executive in the mining industry in a range of commodities.
+Mr. De'Ath has been both the CEO and the CFO of public companies responsible for the oversight of financial reporting and he is a Fellow of the Chartered Institute of Management Accountants (UK) and a Chartered Global Management Accountant.
 Robert Scott Mr. Scott has over 40 years of experience in the coal industry, most recently as President and CEO of PBS Coals Ltd. Mr. Scott is a Scottish Chartered Accountant and a Chartered Management Accountant.
-Ronald G. Stovash Mr. Stovash has spent over 45 years in the coal industry as a senior industry executive with experience in operations, engineering, marketing, transportation and corporate administration.
+Ronald G. Stovash Mr. Stovash has been president and CEO of public and private companies and has spent over 45 years in the coal industry as a senior industry executive with experience in operations, engineering, marketing, transportation and corporate administration.